Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Principle of weighting

 The principle of weighting delivers three sequences of estimands through time: a filter, a predictor and a smoother.
 Notice that the estimands are random variables.

-\begin{definition}[Exponentially weighted estimands] Let Assumptions \ref{assum:start1}-\ref{assum:concave-coercive} hold, $\lambda \in [0,1]$ be a discount hyperparameter and $\alpha \in [0,1]$ an anchoring hyperparameter.
+\begin{definition}[Exponentially weighted estimands] Let Assumptions \ref{assum:start1}--\ref{assum:concave-coercive} hold, $\lambda \in [0,1]$ be a discount parameter and $\alpha \in [0,1]$ an anchoring parameter.
 The exponentially weighted filter at time $t$, using data up to time $t$ and the sequence of frames $\{\log L_t(\theta;y_t)\}_{t=1}^T$, is

 where

 The time $t$ exponentially weighted predictor based on data up to time $(t-s)$, for $s\ge 1$, is

 where